Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations

 {Department of Physics and Astronomy, FI-20014 University of Turku, Finland \\ \and Department of Applied Mathematics and Theoretical Physics, Centre for Mathematical Sciences, University of Cambridge, Wilberforce Road, Cambridge CB3 0WA, UK \and Anton Pannekoek Institute, University of Amsterdam, Science Park 904, Amsterdam, 1098 XH, Netherlands \and SRON, Niel Bohrweg 4, Leiden, 2033 CA, Netherlands \and Department of Astronomy, University of Maryland, College Park, MD 20742-2421, USA \and Independent Researcher \and INAF—Istituto di Astrofisica e Planetologia Spaziali, Via del Fosso del Cavaliere 100, I-00133 Roma, Italy \and Fluid and Complex Systems Centre, Coventry University, CV1 5FB, UK \and School of Physics \& Astronomy, University of Southampton, Southampton, Southampton SO17 1BJ, UK \and Institute of Science and Technology Austria, Am Campus 1, Klosterneuburg 3400, Austria }

-\abstract {X-ray binaries exhibit complex variability patterns studied in the power-spectrum.
-These include the broad-band noise (BBN) components and various types of narrow components called quasi-periodic oscillations (QPOs).
-There is currently no consensus about either what determines the presence/absence of the BBN or what generates the QPOs.
-Many believe the latter is due to frame-dragging effects caused by Lense-Thirring torques.} {We wish to investigate the potential impact of those frame-dragging effects on the accretion disk itself.
-In particular, we focus on its impact on the observed variability and the presence (and types) of QPOs associated.} {We make analytical estimates to assess the potential presence of a geometric warp in the inner accretion disk during state transitions.} {We show that the presence of a warp can modify the spectral-timing properties in a way that matches the observed transition between QPO types during outbursts.
+\abstract {X-ray binaries exhibit complex variability patterns studied in the power spectrum.
+These include the broadband noise (BBN) components and various types of narrow components called quasi-periodic oscillations (QPOs).
+There is currently no consensus about what determines the presence or absence of the BBN or what generates the QPOs.
+Many believe that QPO generation is due to frame-dragging effects caused by Lense--Thirring torques.} {We investigated the potential impact of frame-dragging effects on the accretion disk itself.
+In particular, we focused on its impact on the observed variability and on the presence (and types) of associated QPOs.} {We made analytical estimates to assess the potential presence of a geometric warp in the inner accretion disk during state transitions.} {We show that the presence of a warp can modify the spectral-timing properties in a way that matches the observed transition between QPO types during outbursts.
 We also discuss the peculiar case of \cyg , as well as how the hard-to-soft transition could be driven by the warp itself.} {The (expected) emergence of a warp provides a consistent explanation for the evolution of both the BBN and the QPO properties during state transitions.
-This offers a first path toward unifying the variability of black hole X-ray binary.}
+This offers a first path toward unifying the variability of black hole X-ray binaries.}

 \keywords{Black hole physics -- Accretion, accretion disks -- Turbulence -- X-rays: binaries}